nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 permalink: /tuts/account_activation/
 ---

 At present, newly registered users immediately have full access to [their accounts](https://nodeontrain.xyz/tuts/successful_signups).
-In this section, we’ll implement an account activation step to verify that the user controls the email address they used to sign up.
+In this section, we'll implement an account activation step to verify that the user controls the email address they used to sign up.
 This will involve associating an activation token and digest with a user, sending the user an email with a link including the token, and activating the user upon clicking the link.

 Our strategy for handling account activation parallels [user login](https://nodeontrain.xyz/tuts/logging_in/) and especially [remembering users](https://nodeontrain.xyz/tuts/logging_in/).
 The basic sequence appears as follows:

 	1. Start users in an “unactivated” state.
 	2. When a user signs up, generate an activation token and corresponding activation digest.
-	3. Save the activation digest to the database, and then send an email to the user with a link containing the activation token and user’s email address.
+	3. Save the activation digest to the database, and then send an email to the user with a link containing the activation token and user's email address.
 	4. When the user clicks the link, find the user by email address, and then authenticate the token by comparing with the activation digest.
 	5. If the user is authenticated, change the status from "unactivated" to "activated".

 ### Account activations resource

-As with [sessions](https://nodeontrain.xyz/tuts/sessions/), we’ll model account activations as a resource even though they won’t be associated with an model.
-Instead, we’ll include the relevant data in the User model.
-Nevertheless, we’ll interact with account activations via a standard REST URL; because the activation link will be modifying the user’s activation status, we’ll plan to use the update action.
+As with [sessions](https://nodeontrain.xyz/tuts/sessions/), we'll model account activations as a resource even though they won't be associated with an model.
+Instead, we'll include the relevant data in the User model.
+Nevertheless, we'll interact with account activations via a standard REST URL; because the activation link will be modifying the user's activation status, we'll plan to use the update action.

 {% highlight bash %}
 ~/sample_app $ trainjs generate service AccountActivations update